Brussels / 31 January & 1 February 2026

 Ruben Nijveld /dev/random 13:20 13:35

-Self-hosting a student radio society
+Self-hosting a student radio station

 Ari Carmody /dev/random 13:40 13:55